morinlab/lymphopedia/GRHPR.md

 # GRHPR
 ## Overview
 GRHPR is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+The mutation pattern in DLBCL implies the preferential accumulation of *inactivating mutations*.

 ## Relevance tier by entity